tmssoftware/TMS-FlexCel.NET-demos/README.md

 ## New on v 6.26 - March 2019

 - **In Reports now you can reference tables which include dots by writing <#[db.something].field>.** Now you can use square brackets in both the table name or field name to reference tables or fields which include dots.
-This is useful specially for LINQ reports as shown in the new [Advanced LINQ example](http://www.tmssoftware.biz/flexcel/doc/net/samples/csharp/netframework/reports/advanced-linq/index.html).
+This is useful especially for reports from classes as shown in the new [Advanced LINQ example](http://www.tmssoftware.biz/flexcel/doc/net/samples/csharp/netframework/reports/advanced-linq/index.html).

 - **SkiaSharp used by .NET Core updated to v1.68.** We've updated the .NET Core code so it uses SkiaSharp 1.68